hammerlab/epidisco/README.md

 ![Pipeline Overview](docs/pipeline.png)

+## Note on Multiple Samples

+You can pass multiple samples into Epidisco, but they will be merged into one sample (tumor, normal, or tumor RNA) after the alignment & mark duplicates step.
+This option to process multiple samples should only be used to e.g. pass data from biological replicates (or samples you wish to treat as such) into the pipeline, which fundamentally operates on a tumor, normal, and tumor RNA sample set.

 ## Usage

 Getting started with Epidisco is most easily done by setting up a GCloud cluster following [these instructions](./docs/), which also cover how to submit an Epidisco job.

+Once compiled, `epidisco --help` provides extensive instructions on how to invoke the pipeline.

 ### Advanced Usage